centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-loggly-restapi.md

 ## Prerequisites

-In order to supervise your Loggly interface and more particularly the events, it is necessary to [configure your Loggly interface](https://documentation.solarwinds.com/en/success_center/loggly/content/admin/token-based-api-authentication.htm?cshid=loggly_token-based-api-authentication).
+In order to monitor your Loggly interface - particularly the events - it is necessary to [configure your Loggly interface](https://documentation.solarwinds.com/en/success_center/loggly/content/admin/token-based-api-authentication.htm?cshid=loggly_token-based-api-authentication).

 ## Installing the monitoring connector